 Preparing this curry is really easy so it's a great option if you're short on time.

-Then add some coconut milk and make this curry even creamier.
+STEP 3: Coconut Milk.
+In a last step, add some coconut milk to make this curry even creamier.

 Feel free to throw in some extra veggies.
 Baby spinach or olives would taste great for instance!